-We obtained an understanding and evaluated the design of, as well as tested the controls over, the customer file maintenance, accumulation and processing of meter data, and interface of data from the billing system to the financial reporting system.
-In addition, we performed a test recalculation of the billed amounts and compared them with the amounts reflected in the billing statements.
-We involved our internal Information Technology (IT) specialist in understanding the IT processes and in understanding and testing the IT general controls over the IT systems supporting the revenue process.
+We obtained an understanding and evaluated the design of, as well as tested the controls over accumulation and processing of meter data, and interface of data from the billing system to the financial reporting system.
+In addition, we performed a test recalculation of the unbilled energy sales.
+We involved our internal Information Technology (IT) specialist in understanding the IT processes and testing the IT general and application controls over the IT systems supporting the revenue process.